unitedstates/citation/README.md

 For example, a search for ["5 usc 552"](https://scout.sunlightfoundation.com/search/federal_bills/5%20usc%20552) or ["section 601 of title 5"](https://scout.sunlightfoundation.com/search/federal_bills/section%20601%20of%20title%205) will return results matching multiple formats and subsections, with highlighted excerpts.

-To accomplish this, bills and regulations are pre-processed in regular batches by a Ruby script that [submits their text](https://github.com/sunlightlabs/realtimecongress/blob/master/tasks/utils.rb#L17) to the included Citation.js API and stores the extracted citations and excerpts, which are then exposed via API.
+To accomplish this, bills and regulations are pre-processed in regular batches by a Ruby script that [submits their text](https://github.com/sunlightlabs/realtimecongress/blob/master/tasks/utils.rb#L17) to Citation.js and stores the extracted citations and excerpts, which are then exposed via API.

 ## HTTP API